JoKiv/JoKiv/README.md

 I usually chat with people on [Discord](https://discord.gg/N5wbdnU) and there I'll stream additional content.

-Video editing with [Davinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/).
+Video editing with [Kdenlive](https://kdenlive.org/en/) and [Davinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/).
 I can do basic editing with some effects.
 Since I resumed youtube uploads I have been getting better at it.

 I primarily use [Python](https://www.python.org/) for programming, but I also use [godot/gdscript](https://godotengine.org/), [node-red/javascript](https://nodered.org/) and [PureBasic](https://purebasic.com).
 I'm also interested [TRSE](https://turborascal.com) and [C#](https://docs.microsoft.com/en-us/dotnet/csharp/)/[Unity](https://unity.com/).